Peer-Learning Cohorts: Building Resilient Congregations

 Trauma Care Cohort

-The C³I defines trauma as “a deeply distressing event or an event where someone has exposure to actual or threatened death, serious injury, or sexual violence.”
-The event can be experienced personally, witnessed personally, or heard secondarily in both an individual manner or a collective manner within an entire community or congregation.
+The C³I defines trauma as “a deeply distressing event or an event where someone has exposure to actual or threatened death, serious injury, or sexual violence” either as an individual or a whole community.
+The C³I works with congregations to become trauma-sensitive which will improve pastoral and spiritual care for those experiencing trauma and to build resiliency in congregations and communities.

 LGBTQ+ Discernment Cohort